usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 - Open-endedness with respect to arbitrariness of rules including contingent and co-occurrent rules
 - Ease of post processing for presentation
-- Adaptable to different uses and workflows
+- Flexible deployment, adaptable to different uses and workflows
 - Complementarity with other approaches (since two opinions are better than one and more than double when they're the same)
-- OSS platform (Saxon-HE)
+- OSS platform (Saxon-HE) on Java, NodeJS, C/.NET/Python
+- Tested and testable

 ### Disadvantages

 - Doesn't do JSON - yet
 - Limits on input sizes - very large inputs must still be chunked
-- Potential performance tradeoffs for some tests
+- Potential performance tradeoffs for some kinds of rules
 - Does not instantiate metaschema-based objects but only examines their representation (lexical form as a serialization) - so it is not as easily extensible as an application framework